kanno-soe/kanno-soe/Exposition/Theory.md

 or emptying itself can be held as final and prompt the search for a fifth-negation; the taxonomy keeps this at
 `<The ladder / its terminus; Ground-reification; emptiness-sickness>`.

-Jizang’s fourth-level gathers the preceding levels as teaching-gates (教門) and brings them to the principle-gate (理門).
-This supplies the pedagogical closure of the four-level account.
-This corresponds to non-proliferation, the floor, while not precluding non-clinging designation at act-time from taking place.

 The archived Lean construction analyses a mathematical model of an *infinite* ladder, where the fourth rung onwards are negations of what cam before.
 It records what happens when a description of that closure becomes another claim.
 The infinite ladder's top is governed by `no_final_level_of_errorFree`.
 Further formal-rungs repeat the emptying of statable claims.
 No statable rung supplies final-standing, and the floor remains available to the whole infinite ladder (`words_idle_at_floor`, `no_row_claim_holds_at_floor`).